‘ James is unfailingly polite and a pleasure to work with. He is extremely bright and very capable. ’

 - Grade 3 Prosecutor for the Crown Prosecution Service (CPS).

-- CPS specialist list for Proceeds of Crime.
+- CPS specialist list for Proceeds of Crime: Grade 3.

-- CPS specialist list for Fraud and Organised Crime.
+- CPS specialist list for Fraud and Serious Crime: Grade 3.

 - Proceeds of Crime Lawyers Association.

 - Cybercrime Lawyers Association.

 NCA v Vlad Filat (appeared for NCA in first contested AFO)

 Appeared for the NCA in their first contested application for Account Forfeiture Orders.
 The Court ordered forfeiture of approximately £500,000 in three accounts held in the name of Vlad Filat, the son of the ex-Moldovan prime minister who was found guilty in 2016 of bribery and corruption offences arising out of his role in the disappearance of 1 billion USD from three Moldovan banks.
 The Court found the balances derived from the father’s corruption also considered that the bank account funds derived from money laundering.